 1. Google Drive

 Dropbox is a pioneer in the world of cloud data synchronization.
 Cloud data backup and sync technology evolve on the hand of Dropbox.
 It creates a folder on your devices and syncs all the files that you keep into it.
-Dropbox supports all the Linux desktop environment and other major OS.
+Dropbox supports all Linux desktop environments and other major OS.
 It also provides an official cloud sync desktop client for Linux.

-Yandex.Disk is a cloud storage and synchronization service available for all the major platforms, including Windows, Linux, macOS, Android, etc.
+Yandex.Disk is a cloud storage and synchronization service available for all major platforms, including Windows, Linux, macOS, Android, etc.

 It provides a device client that allows users to sync and share the stored files and documents with others.
 It also has a built-in flash player that lets you preview your files and documents.

 Mega is another best option for saving your data online.
-This cloud storage service uses encryption technology in every end while transferring data.
+This cloud storage service uses encryption technology at every end while transferring data.
 Mega offers both free and a money-saving paid option, but a free package is quite enough for normal use as a daily driver.

-pCloud is an excellent option for all users from Linux, Windows, macOS, Android, iOS, etc. It’s a secure and easy-to-use cloud service, which gives a decent free package for storing all your valuable data.
+pCloud is an excellent option for all users from Linux, Windows, macOS, Android, iOS, etc. It’s a secure and easy-to-use cloud service which gives a decent free package for storing all your valuable data.

 With this list of Best Cloud Storage for Linux, I have come to the end of my article.
 I hope it will help you set up a secure and reliable personal cloud server or choose the best cloud service for storing all your valuable pictures, music, movies, and documents.